Rainier-MSFT/Entra_ZTNA_Lab/Test-Apps_vm/README.md

 You can deploy the VM in one of two ways:

 + Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
-+ Execute the "Test-Apps_vm.ps1" powershell script in the 'Resources folder from any computer
++ From any computer, execute the "Test-Apps_vm.ps1" powershell script found in the 'Resources folder

 ### Pre-requisites
 Prior to deploying the template, have the following information ready: